znorden17/csci-476-594-spring2021-private/final/README.md

 > Please read the source code for audit.c and, at a high level, describe what this program does and how it works.

 This program asks the the user to enter a file name in the command line and then it will run the `bin/cat` command to display the contents of whatever file name was entered.
-However, using `system(command)` the user can delete any file that they want.
+However, using `system(command)` the user can delete any file that they want in the system with a little bit of extra code.
+We can also use this code to gain root access.

 ### Task 3.2